dorbin/scratch/provision-spinnaker.md

 ### Ongoing Management

-When you want to manage Spinnaker in the future, you can always locate your Spinnaker installation by navigating to the newly-registered Kubernetes Application via the [Applications](https://console.developers.google.com/kubernetes/application?project={{project-id}}) view.
+When you want to manage Spinnaker in the future, you can always locate your Spinnaker installation by navigating to the newly registered Kubernetes application via the [Applications](https://console.developers.google.com/kubernetes/application?project={{project-id}}) view.

 The application's *Next Steps* section contains the relevant links and operator instructions.